emilylauyw/Udacity-Data-Analyst-Nanodegree_Lessons/Lessons/P4-Practical_Statistics/02-Descriptive-Statistics-PartII.md

 2. Handle outliers accordingly via the methods above.
 3. If no outliers and your data follow a normal distribution - use the mean and standard deviation to describe your dataset, and report that the data are normally distributed.
 4. If you have skewed data or outliers, use the five number summary to summarize your data and report the outliers.

+## Descriptive vs. Inferential Statistics

+#### Descriptive Statistics
+Descriptive statistics is about describing our collected data using the measures discussed: measures of center, measures of spread, shape of our distribution, and outliers.
+We can also use plots of our data to gain a better understanding.

+#### Inferential Statistics
+Inferential Statistics is about using our collected data to draw conclusions to a larger population.
+Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.

+We looked at specific examples that allowed us to identify the:
+1. Population - our entire group of interest.
+2. Parameter - numeric summary about a population.
+Frequently we do not know this value, so we must try and estimate.
+3. Sample - subset of the population
+4. Statistic - numeric summary about a sample